JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 title: Snake Puzzle Games
 ---

-Here lies a list of all the snake-themed puzzle games that I was able to find, complete with descriptions, pictures, and a few awards.
+Here is a list of all the snake-themed puzzle games that I was able to find, complete with descriptions, pictures, and a few awards.
 The order in which they appear is roughly the order that I finished playing them in.
 The purpose of this article

 -----